-And while finding a low carb or keto option for cracker is less challenging than before, making up your own low carb substitutes is one of the best ways to ensure you’re staying within your macronutrient goals — and the abundant variety doesn’t hurt, either.
+And while finding keto-friendly crackers is less challenging than before, making your own keto crackers is one of the best ways to ensure you stay within your macronutrient goals.

 While crackers can largely differ when it comes to macro counts, they can average around 80 calories per every five crackers.
-These 80 calories include ten grams of net carbs, one gram of protein, and four grams of fat.
+These 80 calories include around 10 grams of net carbs, 1 gram of protein, and 4 grams of fat[*].

-While ten grams of net carbs per every five crackers isn’t terrible, the flour that crackers are made up of are neither good for you or keto friendly.
-So, what are some low carb substitutes for crackers that will allow you to have more than a handfuls worth?
+While 10 grams of net carbs per every five crackers isn’t terrible, the flour crackers are made of is neither good for you or keto-friendly.

 - Cheese crackers

 - Sour cream and chives crackers

 - Rosemary parmesan chia seed crackers

 One of the most popular crackers available is the basic cheese cracker.
 This sugar-free cracker can go with almost any flavor or taste you can imagine.
 While your average cheese cracker can be higher in carbs, there are several simple recipes to make the ultimate low-carb cheese cracker.

 One of the easiest ways to make these gluten-free and grain-free crackers is to use only two ingredients — cheese slices and seasoning.
 Cheese slices can be found pre-sliced and packaged, or you can order them from the deli counter at your local grocery store.
 Cheddar cheese is one of the best options for this recipe.